twonth/winning-at-windows/README.md

 ## System maintenance and optimization

 * [SUMo](https://www.kcsoftwares.com/?sumo): Software Update MOnitor.
 Scans through your installed software to find applications which can be upgraded to a newer version.

-* [BatteryInfoView](https://www.nirsoft.net/utils/battery_information_view.html): Displays information on your battery (e.g., charging status/rate and wear level).
-An alternative, which can be pinned to the taskbar (on Windows 10, or on Windows 11 if you use something like ExplorerPatcher) is [BatteryBar](https://batterybarpro.com/).

 * [Process Hacker](https://github.com/processhacker/processhacker): Task Manager replacement.
 The nightly versions have dark mode support.